FAForever/fa/readme.md

 ----------------------------------
 *Changes to be verified*
-- [ ] Attempt to fix bomblet spread on bombers such as UEF and Cybran T1 Bombers
-- [ ] Attempt to fix Seraphim T1 Mobile AA's aim
 - [ ] Attempt to fix Aeon T1 Frigate, T2 Destroyer, and Seraphim T3 Subhunter weapon bones to improve fire reliability
 - [ ] New icon name for Mass Storage